Search Documentation

 That said, the above configuration can be made to work on Windows if you comment out or delete the three options ControlMaster, ControlPath, and ControlPersist.
 Be aware that this means you will have to use MFA for every connection to a site with MFA enabled.

-MFA for CIT
+MFA

 • Install the Duo Mobile app on a mobile device